wayfareio/wayfare.io/internships.markdown

 **What you will do:**

-* Build and refine the Wayfare social media strategy
+* Build and refine the FLDWRK social media strategy
 * Update Facebook, Twitter and Instagram account on a regular basis & in a timely manner
-* Respond to posts or comments to bring value to user's interactions with Wayfare
-* Schedule and execute posts in online marketing software
+* Respond to posts or comments to bring value to user's interactions with FLDWRK * Schedule and execute posts in online marketing software
 * Perform research to find articles, stories, resources, or other content that is relevant to our clearly defined follower base
 * Manage, execute, and distribute a consistent weekly newsletter of relevant and valuable articles
 * Create supplemental content such as emails, social media messages, and blog posts as assigned
-* Identify opportunities for content partnerships (Wayfare Gift Guide, perks system, etc.)
+* Identify opportunities for content partnerships (FLDWRK Gift Guide, perks system, etc.)
 * Prepare analytical reports to understand effectiveness of various marketing campaigns

 **Skills required:**